Login with your PRSA-NY credentials to submit an entry.

 Notification of Nominees

 When the judging is complete, nominees are notified.
-This year, notifications are expected to be issued in Mid-July.
+This year, notifications are expected to be issued in Mid-August.

 All Big Apple Award nominees should send a representative to the 2020 Big Apple Awards Gala to accept the award, should that nominee be named a winner.